Generic name: oxymorphone [ OX-ee-MOR-fone ]

-Oxymorphone may be habit-forming, even at regular doses.
-Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-MISUSE OF NARCOTIC MEDICATION CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
-Selling or giving away oxymorphone is against the law.
+Never share opioid medicine with another person, especially someone with a history of drug addiction.
+MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
+Keep the medicine where others cannot get to it.
+Selling or giving away this medicine is against the law.

 Take oxymorphone on an empty stomach, at least 1 hour before or 2 hours after a meal.

-Never crush or break a oxymorphone pill to inhale the powder or mix it into a liquid to inject the drug into your vein.
-This practice has resulted in death with the misuse of oxymorphone and similar prescription drugs.
+Never crush a pill to inhale the powder or inject it into your vein.
+This could result in death.

 Store at room temperature away from moisture, heat, and light.
 Keep track of your medicine.
 You should be aware if anyone is using it improperly or without a prescription.

 What happens if I miss a dose?